opportunities-header.png

 • Have not received a CWIT grant within the last five years

-• Have a first degree, diploma or professional qualification in their specialization.
+• Have a first degree, diploma or professional qualification in their specialisation.
 CWIT prefers applicants with significant working experience

 Fields Of Study